 I have a background in public health and have focused on exploring aspects of reproduction using a sociological lens.
 My work examines how individual, interpersonal, institutional, and cultural factors shape how people make decisions about contraception, pregnancy, and parenthood.
 I completed my PhD in the Department of Health Promotion, Education, and Behavior at the University of South Carolina.
 My doctoral research used multiple methods to assess influences on vasectomy use among men in the United States.
 Previously, I have worked on studies about adolescent pregnancy in the South Pacific Islands and various aspects of use and non-use of long-acting reversible contraception among women in the United States.

-My research interests include contraception, antenatal and newborn screening and diagnostic tests, and qualitative and mixed-methods research methodologies.
+My research interests include contraception, antenatal and newborn screening, and qualitative and mixed-methods research methodologies.

 Patients' experiences with South Carolina's immediate postpartum Long-acting reversible contraception Medicaid policy

 Mann ES. et al, (2019), Contraception, 100, 165 - 171

 ‘You just have to learn to keep moving on’: young women’s experiences with unplanned pregnancy in the Cook Islands

 White AL. et al, (2018), Culture, Health and Sexuality, 20, 731 - 745